-PCI Compliance is required for all merchants involved with the processing, transmission, or storage of credit card data.
+All merchants who process, transmit, or store credit card data must comply with PCI standards.
 If your Paid Memberships Pro-powered site charges for membership, you have a responsibility to meet the standards of PCI Compliance as outlined by the Payment Card Industry Data Security Standards (PCI DSS).

 This post describes general PCI Compliance goals, requirements by gateway and credit card type, as well as links to more information for each gateway.